The least visited but most re-visited National Park in the contiguous US, in Michigan? Yes, we’re talking about Isle Royale National Park!

 We chose to take the seaplane from the Michigan side to Rock Harbor, and it was just us and another couple along with the pilot on our seaplane.

 The flight typically takes about 45 minutes from Houghton to Rock Harbor.
-The Isle Royale Seaplanes staff does strategically seat you in the plane according to weight distribution.
-You may not be sitting beside your adventure partner!
+The Isle Royale Seaplanes staff member strategically seats you in the plane according to weight distribution.

-Spending the night at Isle Royale National Park
+Spending the Night at Isle Royale National Park

-The Rock Harbor Lodge typically offers both two or four-person guest rooms and six-person cabin duplexes.
-There are also two cabins in Windigo, at the other side of the island, maintained by the Rock Harbor Lodge.
+There are also two cabins in Windigo, on the other side of the island, maintained by the Rock Harbor Lodge.

 Isle Royale National Park Backpacking FAQs